innomvula/Data-Science-Portfolio/README.md

 - ### Deep Learning - Computer Vision
     - [Digit Recognizer](https://github.com/innomvula/Data-Science-Portfolio/blob/main/Image%20Classifier%20(MNIST)%20LeNet%20-%205.ipynb): Building and training a Convolutional Neural Network (CNN) model using the LeNet - 5 architecture to recognize digits from various images of handwritten digits in the classic MNIST dataset (Standard Arabic Numerals).
     - [Natural Scenes](https://github.com/innomvula/Data-Science-Portfolio/blob/main/intel-classification-natural-scenes.ipynb): Built and trained a convolutional neural network (CNN) model for the classification of natural scenes around the world as part of kaggle challenge hosted by intel.

+- ### Data Collection - Web Scraping
+    - [Exploring Football Player Statistics](https://github.com/innomvula/Data-Science-Portfolio/blob/main/intel-classification-natural-scenes.ipynb): Used the Scrapy python library to build a web crawler to collect and extract player statistics from the Premier League website and formatted the data into a dataset for analysis.